Jeppe High School for Girls: Ruth First Scholarship

 Honoring Ruth First, a prominent political activist in South Africa and a former student at the school, was an idea first thought of in 2008.
 This idea became a reality with the launch of The Ruth First Jeppe High School for Girls Memorial Trust in 2010 on 27 October.
 With the launch of the Ruth First Trust, ABSA donated R100K.
-There were four initial recipients of the trust for 2011.
-This number has since increased to 10, in the year 2015.
-There are currently 50 recipients in the Trust.